AWinterman/d3-mapping/README.md

 `x` has convenience methods for a number of common tasks.
 For example:

  - `x.scale` holds the reference to the original scale.
+ - `x.range` and `x.domain` provide convenience access to `x.scale.domain` and
+   `x.scale.range`
  - `x.place` will map data points onto the screen.
-It does a little dance with to prevent d3 from overwriting its `this` object, so you can use it in d3 attribute setters.
+It does a little dance to prevent D3 from overwriting its `this` object, so you can use it in d3 attribute setters.
  - `x.compute_domain(data, ordinal)` will compute the domain of `data`, set `ordinal == true` to find the unique elements for the dimension rather than the extent
- - `x.min`, `x.max` let you either set the min or max to their argument if you pass a single number, or if you pass an array they compute the mi or max of the array.
+ - `x.min` and `x.max` give more flexibility in manipulating the domain of the mapping.
+If you provide one argument, the minimum (maximum) of the mapping domain is simply set to that argument.
+If you pass an array, they compute the minimum or maximum of the value returned by the accessor when applied to the array, and set the corresponding bound of the domain.